rsparkle/sparklestation/readMe.md

 **SparkleStation** is a fan-made project and is not affiliated with or endorsed by **HoYoverse**.

 - **Assets:** All game assets, including images, icons, and character data, are the property of **© HoYoverse (Cognosphere)**.
-- **Project Purpose:** This is a non-commercial, open-source project created for educational and portfolio purposes.
+- **Project Purpose:** This is a non-commercial project created for educational and portfolio purposes.
 No copyright infringement is intended.